-- Neil Armstrong spent his childhood in the Ohio state of USA.
+- Neil Armstrong spent his childhood in the Ohio state of the USA.

 - His father was an auditor for the state government of Ohio due to which his family moved repeatedly all around the state.

-- At the age of 2 years, his father took him at the Clevelander Air Races that drew a strong love for flying within him.
+- At the age of 2 years, his father took him to the Clevelander Air Races that drew a strong love for flying within him.